 Warning: The safe length of time that blood or blood products may remain in the autotransfusion disposables is dependent on collection and storage methods.
-Refer to the AABB standards or to appropriate local standards for more information.
+Refer to the AABB standards for more information.

-Warning: In accordance with applicable current guidelines and standards, a transfusion filter designed to retain particles that are potentially harmful to the patient should be used when returning processed concentrated RBCs.
+Warning: In accordance with FDA guidelines and AABB standards, a transfusion filter designed to retain particles that are potentially harmful to the patient should be used when returning processed concentrated RBCs.